Kitessa

 Kitessa is a village located in Haut-Mbomou Prefecture, Central African Republic.
 In 1995, the village had a population of about 300 people.

 History

 On 29 April 2010, LRA bands attacked Kitessa and killed eight people.

-On 18 August 2017, an alleged Peuhl militia raided Kitessa.
+On 18 August 2017, a suspected Peuhl militia raided Kitessa.

-In 2020, Kitessa was under the control of UPC and erected a checkpoint in it.
+In 2020, Kitessa was under the control of UPC and the rebels erected a checkpoint in it.

-Facilities
+A clash between UPC and Azande Ani Kpi Gbe ensued in Kitessa on 22 and 23 February 2024, prompting the villagers fled to Zemio.
+FACA and Wagner clashed with UPC in Kitessa in May 2024, killing four rebels and wounding three.

+Education

+There is one primary school in the village.
+The students who want to continue high school have to go to Zemio.